goblint/bench/incremental-test-generation/README.md

 # Create the clang tidy checks
 Read [this](clang-mutations/README.md) for creating the clang tidy checks needed to generate mutations.

+# The mutations
+Read [this](clang-mutations/MUTATIONS.md) to find out more about the different types of mutations.

 # Sample files
 In `samle-files/` you find some examples you can use as input to get started.